ncail/noaa-lighthouse-problem/README.md

 # NOAA-Lighthouse-Problem

-**noaa-lighthouse-problem** is a project aimed at recording useful metrics for assessing the nature and severity of discrepancies between data from tide gauge stations shared by the organizations NOAA and Lighthouse.
+**noaa-lighthouse-problem** is a project aimed at recording useful metrics for assessing the nature and severity of discrepancies between water level data from tide gauge stations shared by the organizations NOAA and Lighthouse.
 Of the many Lighthouse stations in coastal Texas, some are also NOAA stations, meaning that both organizations receive data from the station's water level sensor before processing the data to distribute sea level products.
 Strangely, we find that the station data available to download from NOAA and Lighthouse have major discrepancies, including vertical and temporal offsets, unshared missing values, flatlines, spikes, and more.
-NOAA, being a federal agency, defines the standard for data quality, so it is important to understand how and why the Lighthouse data differs so that data quality from other Lighthouse stations, not shared by NOAA, can be assured.
+NOAA, being a federal agency, defines the standard for data quality, so it is important to understand how and why the Lighthouse data differs so that water level data quality from other Lighthouse stations, not shared by NOAA, can be assured.

 The main program, `analyze_data_discrepancies.py`, uses functions implemented in `file_data_functions.py` to process annual water level data from both NOAA and Lighthouse (downloaded as .csv).
 It calculates their statistical differences and directly compares the datasets using discrepancy analysis.